rustprooflabs/pgosm-flex/docs/src/routing-4.md

 CALL osm.routing_prepare_roads();
 ```

+The `osm.routing_prepare_roads` procedure focuses on the most common use
+cases of routing with the `osm.road_line` layer.
+It generates the edge/vertex
+network for all data in the `osm.road_line` table.
+It generates accurate `cost_length`
+by casting data to `GEOGRAPHY` and generates `cost_length_forward`
+and `cost_length_reverse` to natively support directionally-enforced routing
+without additional steps.

 > ⚠️ The `osm.routing_prepare_roads` procedure was added in PgOSM Flex 1.1.2
 > and is a significant deviation in routing preparation along with pgRouting 4.0.
 > This procedure should be treated as a new feature with potential bugs lurking.